Domiii/dbux/dbux-babel-plugin/src/visitors/slicing.md

  * => Can we automize this process for any function that we know is not instrumented?
  * => Seems possible: https://javascript.info/proxy#proxy-apply

-# Deal with hoisting

-Capture all hoisted variables first, then query `Function` for all hoisted declarations

-*

 # Relevant types